21.18° broken clouds

 - Development of communication skills through discussions, paired and group work, educational games and formal presentations;

-- use of media and websites to explore advancements in Science.
+- Use of media and websites to explore advancements in Science.

 - The KS3 Science curriculum is taught as follows: